Diarrhea In Toddlers: Causes, Symptoms And Treatment

 3. Can teething cause diarrhea in toddlers?

-No. Teething does not lead to diarrhea or any other gastrointestinal problem (24).
+Teething and diarrhea are unrelated, and teething does not cause diarrhea or other gastrointestinal issues (24).
 If your toddler is sprouting teeth and also has diarrhea, then it could be because they tend to put everything in their mouth due to gum irritation, and this could lead to infection.
 Do not delay the treatment for diarrhea assuming that it will cure once the toddler has teethed.

 4. Is BRAT diet helpful during diarrhea?